Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 By showing this information on your website, you can provide a better user experience.
 This can keep people on your website for longer, which helps you get conversions.

-For example, a visitor may decide to complete your hotel booking form if they see the weather is forecast as hot and sunny.
+For example, a visitor may decide to complete your hotel booking form if they see the weather data is forecast as hot and sunny.

 An example of a weather forecast on a booking form